Flâneur

-Flâneur (/fr/) is a type of urban male "stroller", "lounger", "saunterer", or "loafer".
-This French term was popularized in the 19th century and has some nuanced additional meanings (including as a loanword into various languages, including English).
+A flâneur (/fr/, translating as "saunterer" or "loafer") is a type of urban walker who wanders while observing society around them.
+This French term was popularized in the 19th century and has some nuanced additional meanings, including as a loanword into various languages, including English.
 Traditionally depicted as male, a flâneur is an ambivalent figure of urban affluence and modernity, representing the ability to wander detached from society, for an entertainment from the observation of the urban life.
 Flânerie is the act of strolling, with all of its accompanying associations.
 A near-synonym of the noun is boulevardier.

 The flâneur was first a literary type from 19th-century France, essential to any picture of the streets of Paris.
 The word carried a set of rich associations: the man of leisure, the idler, the urban explorer, the connoisseur of the street.
 Drawing on the work of Charles Baudelaire who described the flâneur in his poetry and 1863 essay "The Painter of Modern Life", Walter Benjamin promoted 20th-century scholarly interest in the flâneur as an emblematic archetype of urban, modern (even modernist) experience.
 Following Benjamin, the flâneur has become an important symbol for scholars, artists, and writers.
 The classic French female counterpart is the passante, dating to the works of Marcel Proust, though a 21st-century academic coinage is flâneuse, and some English-language writers simply apply the masculine flâneur also to women.
 The term has acquired an additional architecture and urban planning sense, referring to passers-by who experience incidental or intentional psychological effects from the design of a structure.